 Interestingly, people who don’t menstruate — either because they’re post-menopausal, on certain long-term contraceptives or taking gender-affirming hormones — also reported breakthrough or otherwise-unexpected bleeding.

 So, you may have a heavier period after your COVID-19 vaccine.
-What about the whole menstrual cycle?
+But what about the whole menstrual cycle?
 Can the jab affect that, too?

 In July 2022, Obstetrics and Gynecology published a study that showed a small increase in the length of menstrual cycles following COVID-19 vaccination.
-In September 2022, a National Institutes of Health (NIH)-funded international study confirmed that finding in BMJ Medicine.
+In September 2022, an NIH-funded international study confirmed that finding.
+The 2023 PRESTO study data analysis had similar results as well.

-According to current research, the vaccine has a very small impact on the length of the menstrual cycle, increasing it by fewer than one day on average.
 While we traditionally think of the menstrual cycle as a 28-day-long thing, variation is completely normal.
-Most doctors tend not to worry about cycle variation unless it’s greater than eight days.
+Most healthcare providers tend not to worry about cycle variation unless it’s greater than eight days.

 As was the case with the studies on COVID-19 vaccination and menses, these findings are observational.
 That means they can’t tell us why the vaccine is impacting menstrual cycle length.
 Lucky for us, doctors already know enough to venture a theory explaining these findings.

-We might not realize that there’s a connection between the uterus and the immune system, but there is.
+You might not realize that there’s a connection between your uterus and immune system, but there is.
 Dr. Fyffe says that as you’re about to ovulate, your immune system ramps itself up to prevent anything from interfering with fertilization and implantation of the egg.
 Once the egg is fertilized and implants, your immune system goes down again, in order to accept the pregnancy.

 According to Dr. Fyffe, the lining of your uterus also has immune cells.
 Those cells can be affected by hormonal changes.